mcp-cli

 ### Chat Features

-#### Streaming Responses
+#### Streaming Responses with Reasoning Visibility

-- Performance metrics (words/second, response time)
+- **Performance Metrics**: Words/second, response time

-- Graceful interruption with Ctrl+C
+- **Graceful Interruption**: Ctrl+C to stop streaming

 #### Tool Execution